Pim Fortuyn List: List Five Fortuyn and dissolution (2006–2008)

-The LPF attempted to start afresh and participated in the 2006 general election under its new name List Five Fortuyn (Lijst Vijf Fortuyn).
+The LPF attempted to start afresh for the 2006 general election and participated in the election under its new name List Five Fortuyn (Lijst Vijf Fortuyn).
 On 25 September 2006, the party released a controversial campaign commercial which featured new leader Olaf Stuger coming down from "heaven" with a parachute and presenting himself as a "reincarnation" of Pim Fortuyn.
 Marten Fortuyn, brother of Pim Fortuyn, declared it "outrageous and tasteless."
 In the election, LVF did not receive enough votes to secure a seat with support of only 0.2%.
+Much of its voter base and support became splintered across several new parties, some of which had been established by former members of the LPF.
 It also lost all of its seats in the 2007 Provincial Council elections, meaning it was no longer eligible for representation in the Senate.
+By this stage, many former LPF supporters were switching to the new Party for Freedom led by Geert Wilders which contained similar policies to the LPF and emerged as a successor.

-In 2006, the party closed its office in the Hague and in July 2007 voted to dissolve itself by 1 January 2008.
+In 2006, the party decided to close its office in the Hague since it was no longer represented in national or provincial politics.
+In July 2007, the party held a meeting in which its delegates voted to dissolve itself by 1 January 2008.
+The decision was opposed by the party's youth-wing and LPF municipal branches in the Hague and Eindhoven who all declared they would continue under the LPF banner as independent organisations.
+As a result, the LPF name has only existed at a municipal level since 2008.

 Ideology

+The party was variously described as populist, nationalist, conservative-liberal, national-liberal, national-conservative, classical-liberal, eurosceptic and anti-Islam.
+Some scholars and political scientists observed that the LPF presented a distinct ideology that differed from other populist parties in Europe while Fortuyn himself maintained that both he and the party based their beliefs on pragmatic, not populistic ideas and wanted the LPF to represent an alternative set of policy solutions to what Fortuyn regarded as an identical consensus within the existing Dutch political establishment.